Suction-cup grab bars vs permanent grab rails: the honest answer

 • Cold.
 As the surface cools, the suction cup contracts slightly and releases.

 • Sudden load.
-A permanent rail is designed to take 1,100 N from any direction.
-Suction cups are rated for a tiny fraction of that, and they release dynamically rather than breaking.
+A permanent rail fitted following AS 1428.1 is designed around a 1,100 N load from any direction.
+Suction cups are rated for a tiny fraction of that, and they release without warning rather than breaking.

 What AS 1428.1-2021 says

-AS 1428.1 specifies rails "permanently fixed" and capable of withstanding 1,100 N from any direction.
-Suction-cup bars cannot meet the standard.
-If the rail is for a fall-risk context — bathroom, shower, toilet — the standard assumes permanent fixing.
+AS 1428.1 describes rails that are permanently fixed and capable of withstanding 1,100 N from any direction.
+Suction-cup bars aren't designed to meet those permanent-fixing and load requirements.
+If the rail is for a fall-risk context (bathroom, shower, toilet), the standard assumes permanent fixing.

 "Install grab rails in the bathroom (towel rails are not usually strong enough to use as grab rails)."